Colons at the end of labels – revisited

 Correspondents told me that screen readers do care

-It seemed that, back in 2006, screen-readers were bothered by the presence or absence of the colon.
+It seems that, back in 2006, screen-readers were bothered by the presence or absence of the colon.
 For example, Tom Haggie drew my attention to an accessibility checklist that included the question:

 ‘Are all descriptions or labels for fields positioned immediately to the left or directly above the control, and do they end in a colon, so that it is easy for screen reading software to associate the labels with the corresponding fields?’